Chow rings of stacks of prestable curves I

-One can also use Theorem \ref{Thm:WDVVnfrels} to verify that indeed the classes \eqref{eqn:oesinghauscomparisonpicture} form a basis of $\CH^*(\TT)$.
-For this, one observes that decorated strata in normal form generically supported on $\TT$ must have underlying graph $\Gamma_k$ for some $k$, with trivial decoration on the valence $3$ vertex and decorations $(-\psi_h - \psi_{h'})^{c_\ell}$ on the valence $2$ vertices.
-Since every term appearing in a WDVV relation has at least two vertices of valence at least $3$, all these relations restrict to zero on $\TT$ and thus the above generators form a basis by Theorem \ref{Thm:WDVVnfrels}.
-Note that the form of these generators in normal form is not quite the same as the one shown in \eqref{eqn:oesinghauscomparisonpicture}, but a small combinatorial argument shows that the two bases can be converted to each other by using the relation \eqref{eqn:psi12} between $\psi$-classes and the boundary divisor on $\M_{0,2}$.

 In \cite{oesinghaus}, Oesinghaus also computes the Chow group of the semistable loci $\M_{0,2}^{ss}$ and $\M_{0,3}^{ss}$ and there are correspondence results to the tautological generators of these spaces closely parallel to the above discussion.
-We leave the details to the interested reader.
+We leave the details to the interested reader. \end{example}